USE OF PERSONAL INFORMATION

-Before we offer a mortgage or loan, we will undertake checks with credit reference agencies for the purposes of assessing whether to lend to you.
+Before we offer a loan, we will undertake checks with credit reference agencies for the purposes of assessing whether to lend to you.
 These checks require us to process personal information about you and include credit scoring.
-We continue to undertake these checks after we have given you a mortgage or loan to evaluate our risk and for statistical analysis (see 'Statistical Analysis' section).
+We continue to undertake these checks after we have given you a loan to evaluate our risk and for statistical analysis (see ‘Statistical Analysis’ section).

 For savings customers we may use credit reference agencies to electronically verify payments received have been made from a UK current account in the name of an Account Holder(s).
 Searches will be recorded by the credit reference agencies but will only be visible to you.

-Automated decision making is used for some mortgage, motor, retail finance and savings applications (see 'Automated Decision Making' section).
+Automated decision making is used for some vehicle or retail finance applications (see ‘Automated Decision Making’ section).

 Credit reference agencies add to the record about you, and your partner or anyone else with whom you are financially linked, information about your application and repayment history, including any default or failure to keep to the terms of an agreement with us.